m4ttsch/omscs-notes-notes/information-security/software-security.md

 }
 ```

-The “magic” here is [execve](http://man7.org/linux/man-pages/man2/execve.2.html), which replaces the currently running program with the invoked program - in this case, the shell at `/bin/sh`.
+The "magic" here is [execve](http://man7.org/linux/man-pages/man2/execve.2.html), which replaces the currently running program with the invoked program - in this case, the shell at `/bin/sh`.

 While the code can be written in C, it must be supplied to the vulnerable program as compiled machine code, because it is going to be stored in memory as actual machine instructions that will be executed once control is transferred.